 Laurel Caverns - Laurel Highlands

 Come up for the view, then go down for spelunking in the Laurel Caverns.
-Situated beneath a 435-acre privately-owned geological preserve, the cave itself is the largest in Pennsylvania with a three mile labyrinth.
-From its observation deck on a clear day, the skyline of Pittsburgh can be viewed, as well as five other counties.
+Situated beneath a 435-acre privately-owned geological preserve, the cave itself is the largest in Pennsylvania with a three-mile labyrinth.
+From its observation deck on a clear day, you can see the Pittsburgh skyline, as well as five other counties.
 Laurel Caverns is located off Route 40 between Uniontown and Farmington.

 Penn’s Cave - Pennsylvania Wilds

-Spend the day at Penn’s Cave enjoying an array of tours at America’s only all-water cavern and wildlife park.
-For a unique tour, visitors can take the Prospector Pete's Miners Maze, a 4,800 square foot maze of twists, turns and check-points.
-The exciting off-road Cave Rock Mountain Tour is a fully-guided two and a half hour adventure that takes visitors from the cave rock to the mountain top over obstacles, moguls and ravines by Jeep® while climbing to the spectacular mountain vista.
-Penn’s Cave also offers a one-mile guided cavern tour by motorboat and a traditional wildlife tour.
+Spend the day at Penn’s Cave enjoying an array of tours at America’s only all-water cavern and wildlife tour.
+For a unique tour, visitors can take the Prospector Pete's Miners Maze, a 4,800-square-foot maze of twists, turns, and check-points.
+The exciting, off-road Cave Rock Mountain Tour is a fully-guided two-and-a-half-hour adventure that takes visitors from the cave rock to the mountain top over obstacles, moguls, and ravines by Jeep® while climbing to the spectacular mountain vista.
+Penn’s Cave also offers a 90 minute guided tour by bus of 1,600 acres of carefully preserved wildlife.
 Penn’s Cave is located 18 miles east of State College and five miles east of Centre Hall on Route 192.

 Lincoln Caverns - The Alleghenies

-Discover two separate incredible caverns, Lincoln Caverns and Whisper Rocks, near Raystown Lake.
-A wide variety of speleothems (cave formations), including delicate crystals, sparkling stalactites and massive flowstones await around every turn.
+Discover two separate incredible caverns, Lincoln Caverns discovered in 1930 and Whisper Rocks discovered in 1941 near Raystown Lake.
+A wide variety of speleothems (cave formations), including delicate crystals, sparkling stalactites, and massive flowstones await around every turn.
 Children can suit up like a true spelunker and move through the simulated Kids Cave Crawl.
 Lincoln Caverns is located three miles west of Huntingdon on Route 22.